 How does Child Protective Services begin its investigation?

-Abuse defined for Child Protective Services cases
+Abuse is defined for Child Protective Services cases.

-Abuse in Texas is defined as a mental or emotional injury to a child that results in an observable and material impairment in the child’s growth, development or psychological functioning.
+Abuse in Texas is defined as a mental or emotional injury to a child that results in an observable and material impairment in the child’s growth, development, or psychological functioning.
 This is more or less the commission of abuse of a child.
 On the other hand, omission in the area of child abuse looks more like the causing or permitting of a child to be in a situation in which the child sustains a mental or emotional injury that results in an observable and material impairment in the child’s growth, development or psychological functioning.

-The bottom line that you should take away from these definitions is that you can commit abuse against a child even if you never put your hands on the child.
-If you fail to remove your child from a situation where it was likely or even possible that abuse could occur when there may be grounds to find you at fault for child abuse.
+The bottom line that you should take away from these definitions is that you can commit abuse against a child even if you never put your hands on the child if you fail to remove your child from a situation where it was likely or even possible that abuse could occur when there may be grounds to find you at fault for child abuse.

-Neglect defined for Child Protective Services cases
+Neglect is defined for Child Protective Services cases.

-A question that you would need to ask yourself before leaving your child in any situation would be whether or not placing your child in or failing to remove the child from that situation required that the child possessed judgment that was beyond that child’s level of maturity or physical condition.
+A question that you would need to ask yourself before leaving your child in any situation would be whether or not placing your child in or failing to remove the child from that situation required that the child possessed judgment beyond that child’s level of maturity or physical condition.